midstem/calendar/README.md

 .time - styles the cell that contains time

-.event - styles the event
+.event - styles the container that wraps event
 ```